 Federal bankruptcy law (Title 11 of the United States Code, otherwise called the “Bankruptcy Code”) was enacted to allow the honest debtor, who is unable to meet his/her financial obligations, to obtain a fresh financial start or to reorganize his/her financial affairs.
-Bankruptcy law accomplishes this goal by providing debtors with a legally enforceable mechanism through which they may: (1) eliminate, reduce and/or extend most debts, and (2) protect themselves, subject to certain qualifications, during the bankruptcy case, from pursuit and harassment by their creditors.
-At the same time that bankruptcy law seeks to give relief to the debtor, it is also the goal of bankruptcy law to deal equitably with a debtor’s creditors by: (A) protecting the creditors against fraud, (B) treating similarly situated creditors in an equal manner, (C) providing a mechanism whereby the debtor must disclose information about assets and income to verify that their eligibility for a case, and (D) providing the creditors with constant notice and an opportunity to be heard during the bankruptcy case.
+Bankruptcy law accomplishes this goal by providing debtors with a legally enforceable mechanism through which they may: (1) eliminate, reduce, reorganize and/or extend most debts, and (2) protect themselves, subject to certain qualifications, during the bankruptcy case, from pursuit and harassment by their creditors.
+At the same time that bankruptcy law seeks to give relief to the debtor, it is also the goal of bankruptcy law to deal equitably with a debtor’s creditors by: (A) protecting the creditors against fraud, (B) treating similarly situated creditors in an equal manner, (C) providing a mechanism whereby the debtor must disclose information about assets, income and debts to verify that their eligibility for a case, and (D) providing the creditors with constant notice and an opportunity to be heard during the bankruptcy case.

 With only certain limited exceptions, an individual (alone or together as a married couple) or a business (a sole proprietorship, partnership, or corporation) may file for bankruptcy protection.
 While debtors filing for bankruptcy protection are usually “insolvent” (meaning that they are either unable to pay their debts as they become due, or that their liabilities are greater than their assets), insolvency is not a requirement for a voluntary bankruptcy filing.